Weigh Station Rules: Everything You Need to Know

 by Pride Transport | Jul 28, 2021

-Why Weigh Stations?
+Why DOT Weigh Stations?

 Most states require that any commercial vehicle weighing over 10,000 pounds stop at a weigh station along the interstate.
 According to federal law, a loaded truck cannot weigh more than 80,000 pounds.
 Exceptions are sometimes made, but these are only made if the cargo cannot be broken down or separated.
 It’s important to remember that these exceptions expire upon the delivery of the load and cannot be rolled over onto another load.

-More Weigh Station Information
+Weigh Station Inspections

 Weigh station officials could also run a full inspection on the vehicle.
 They can check your truck’s equipment to make sure that everything is in safe working condition.
-Here are a few things that a weigh station official usually check:
+Here are a few things that a weigh station official usually checks:

 • Brakes